Inangahua Junction: Inangahua statistical area

-Ethnicities were 91.3% European/Pākehā, 9.4% Māori, 0.7% Pacific peoples, 3.1% Asian, and 2.8% other ethnicities (totals add to more than 100% since people could identify with multiple ethnicities).
+Ethnicities were 91.3% European/Pākehā, 9.4% Māori, 0.7% Pasifika, 3.1% Asian, and 2.8% other ethnicities.
+People may identify with more than one ethnicity.

-The proportion of people born overseas was 11.1%, compared with 27.1% nationally.
+The percentage of people born overseas was 11.1, compared with 27.1% nationally.

-Although some people objected to giving their religion, 56.9% had no religion, 28.8% were Christian, 1.7% were Hindu and 1.0% had other religions.
+Although some people chose not to answer the census's question about religious affiliation, 56.9% had no religion, 28.8% were Christian, 1.7% were Hindu and 1.0% had other religions.

-Of those at least 15 years old, 48 (6.8%) people had a bachelor or higher degree, and 201 (28.6%) people had no formal qualifications.
+Of those at least 15 years old, 48 (6.8%) people had a bachelor's or higher degree, and 201 (28.6%) people had no formal qualifications.
 The median income was $29,600, compared with $31,800 nationally.
+60 people (8.5%) earned over $70,000 compared to 17.2% nationally.
 The employment status of those at least 15 was that 375 (53.4%) people were employed full-time, 108 (15.4%) were part-time, and 21 (3.0%) were unemployed.

 Railways

 Inangahua Junction is located on the Stillwater - Westport Line railway, and was intended to be the junction of this line with the never-completed Nelson Section.
 In 1914, the railway was opened to Inangahua Junction from its former terminus in Cronadun, but subsequent progress through the Buller Gorge was slow.
 In July 1942, trains began running the full length of the line between Stillwater and Westport, but the line was not officially opened until 5 December 1943.
 With the commencement of through services, passenger trains were operated by RM class Vulcan railcars, which connected in Stillwater with services that ran along the Midland Line between Greymouth and Christchurch.
 In 1967, the passenger services ceased, and today, the primary traffic is coal, with multiple coal trains passing through Inangahua Junction daily.
 Today the town is served by the daily inter city bus between Nelson and Westport.